GABIs-Hub/GABIs-WORKSPACE/README.md

 - 🎨 Exploring motion/animation in web dev
 - 🚀 On a deliberate path: **Cross-platform Mobile → Flutter → Native iOS (Swift)**
 - ⚡ I believe in mastery through consistency — *"Jack of all trades, master of what matters most."*
+- 🎮 I play games or read books in my free time
 ---

 ## 🛠️ Tech Stack